Whistler - Air Quality Health Index

 Did you know...?

 The AQHI is an initiative of Environment Canada, Health Canada, the B.C.
-Ministry of Environment, the B.C.
+Ministry of Environment and Climate Change Strategy, the B.C.
 Ministry of Healthy Living and Sport, the B.C.
 Ministry of Health Services, the Resort Municipality of Whistler and the B.C.
 Lung Association.

 Observed ConditionsFootnote †